theamarks/theamarks/README.md

 - There's more ...

 ### 🎓 Education
-- Master of Science; Biology (Cal State Fullerton)
+- Master of Science; Biology/Marine Ecology (Cal State Fullerton)
 - Bachelor of Science; Enivronmental Science (University of New Hampshire)

 <!--